 Although all frequencies are produced in equal intensity, white noise sounds much brighter than what we would expect from a spectrally flat noise.
 This is due to the nature of our hearing, which doesn't sense all frequencies equally.
 Therefore, people often prefer to listen to Grey., a noise that boosts the lower frequency range to compensate for the unnatural brightness of white noise, or , a noise that puts even more emphasis on the lower frequencies.
 When one exactly compensates for the particular sensitive curve of the human hearing, white noise turns

 This sound generator is calibrated and outputs a pink-like spectrum when the sliders are horizontally aligned.
-Calibration is unique to this website, and can be used to compensate for your own hearing, audio equipment, and listening environment deficiencies: follow our Calibration Procedure once, then access your from the Preset section.
+Calibration is unique to this website, and can be used to compensate for your own hearing, audio equipment, and listening environment deficiencies: follow our Calibration Procedure once, then access from the right pane.